Tim Keller (politician)

 Timothy Matthew Keller (born November 22, 1977) is an American businessman and politician serving as the 30th mayor of Albuquerque, New Mexico.
 A member of the Democratic Party, he served as New Mexico State auditor before resigning to become mayor on December 1, 2017.
 He is also a former member of the New Mexico State Senate, representing the 17th district.
+Keller was reelected in 2021 and again in 2025, becoming the first mayor in Albuquerque history to serve three consecutive terms.

 Early life and education

 Keller was born and raised in Albuquerque, New Mexico.
 His father was a founder of Union Savings Bank and his mother was a public school teacher and homemaker.
-He was raised as a Roman Catholic and following his graduation from Saint Pius X High School, he attended the University of Notre Dame.^{[2]} Growing up, Keller struggled with dyslexia, though he was not diagnosed until graduate school.
+He was raised Catholic and, following his graduation from St. Pius X High School, attended the University of Notre Dame.^{[2]} Growing up, Keller struggled with dyslexia, though he was not diagnosed until graduate school.
 Keller earned a Master of Business Administration from Harvard Business School.